iot2tangle/Raspberry/http-mqtt/README.md

 #### 3) Copy the repository to the local file system of your Raspberry.
 ```
 git clone https://github.com/iot2tangle/Raspberry.git
+cd Raspberry/http-mqtt
 ```
 #### 4) Edit the file config.h

-Navigate to the **Raspberry/http** directory and edit the **config.h** file to define the values for your configuration to match your WiFi data, the endpoint that will have the IOTA Streams Gateway running and the Device Id.
+Edit the **config.h** file to define the values for your configuration: The endpoint or broker adn port that will have the I2T Streams Gateway running, the DeviceId, and others configurations.
 The Device Id you define here must be exactly what you set on the Gateway configuration file.

 Keep in mind that any changes on the config file will require to recompile the code.